(Caisson Disease; The Bends)

 Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved in blood or tissues to form bubbles in blood vessels.
 Symptoms typically include pain, neurologic symptoms, or both.
 Severe cases can be fatal.
 Diagnosis is clinical.
 Definitive treatment is recompression therapy.
 Proper diving techniques are essential for prevention.

 During ascent, when the surrounding pressure decreases, bubbles (mainly N2) may form.
 The liberated gas bubbles can arise in any tissue and cause local symptoms, or they can travel via the blood to distant organs (arterial gas embolism).
 Bubbles cause symptoms by blocking vessels, rupturing or compressing tissue, or activating clotting and inflammatory cascades.
 Because N2 dissolves readily in fat, tissues with a high lipid content (eg, in the CNS) are particularly susceptible.

 Decompression sickness occurs in about 2 to 4/10,000 dives among recreational divers.
 The incidence is higher among commercial divers, who often have minor musculoskeletal injuries.
 Risk factors include all of the following:

-Because excess N 2 remains dissolved in body tissues for at least 12 h after each dive, repeated dives within 1 day are most likely to cause decompression sickness.
-Decompression sickness can also develop if pressure suddenly decreases after recompression therapy (eg, by exposure to altitude).
+Because excess N2 remains dissolved in body tissues for at least 12 h after each dive, repeated dives within 1 day are more likely to cause decompression sickness.
+Decompression sickness can also develop if pressure decreases below atmospheric pressure (eg, by exposure to altitude).